microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/05_Migrate_to_Code.md

 For example, if you selected the **Microsoft Agent Framework** SDK with **Python**, follow the instructions below:

-1. Locate the section in the code file that configures the MCP server tool (lines 31-34).
+1. Locate the section in the code file that configures the MCP server tool.
 It should look similar to this:

    ```python
     command="INSERT_COMMAND_HERE",